 Various dictionaries and online resources give a strict definition of the scientific method, explaining the scientific process from beginning to end.
 Whilst these definitions are useful, they can be very specific and give the false impression that science is infallible, and that scientists are always right.

-Here, we will try to break down some of these barriers and find a milder definition of the scientific method that is a little more 'user friendly.'
+Here, we will try to break down some of these barriers and find a more moderate definition of the scientific method.

 "The principles and empirical processes of discovery and demonstration considered characteristic of or necessary for scientific investigation, generally involving the observation of phenomena, the formulation of a hypothesis concerning the phenomena, experimentation to demonstrate the truth or falseness of the hypothesis, and a conclusion that validates or modifies the hypothesis."

 "Sciences: Rigorous, systematic approach, designed to eliminate bias and other subjective influences in the search, identification, and measurement or validation of facts and cause-effect relationships, and from which scientific laws may be deduced."

 The Scientific Method – Not a Holy Grail of Ultimate Proof

 The scientific process, even amongst many scientists, can sometimes be seen as a holy grail, or as a clean, logical path to achieving absolute and undeniable proof.
 For this misconception we can thank popular media portrayals of science as the ultimate trump card.